CB-PORTAL/moeen-ai/README.md

 ### Overview

 MoeenAI is a state-of-the-art product, driven by cutting-edge advancements in artificial intelligence, deep learning, and machine learning.
 It's designed to integrate seamlessly into your unique workflows, offering an array of features tailored to you.
-From an interactive chat to smart cursor customization, and a special "Training Landscapes & Environments" mode.
+From an interactive chat interface to smart cursor customization, and a special "Training Environment" or "Training Landscape" for your AI-Powered Intelligent Smart Cursor.
 MoeenAI is here to elevate your user experience and automate your tasks like never before.

 #### Key Features